FUBAR 2: Plot

 As Christmas fast approaches, Terry finds out from another member of the pipeline crew that Dean has lost his other testicle due to cancer.
 Terry rethinks his decision and goes to pick Dean up from a Hobo colony, where he has been living out of his car.
 Terry welcomes Dean into his home for Christmas.
-On Christmas Eve, Dean's family arrives, showing him there are things worth living for, and he decides to forego committing suicide, however, Tron shows up at Terry's house, intent on fulfilling the pact.
+On Christmas Eve, Dean's family arrives, attempting to show him there are things worth living for.
+While singing karaoke, Dean discovers that his complete lack of testicles has allowed him to sing higher notes than ever before however, and decides not to commit suicide.
+However, after the group has gone to sleep, Tron shows up at Terry's house, intent on fulfilling the pact.
 Tron attempts to smother Dean with a pillow, but Dean fights back and ends up in a scuffle with Tron, in which Tron soils himself.
-Dean's daughter Chaz is awakened by the whole ordeal, and walks into the living room finding Tron dressed in a red suit and a Santa hat.
+Dean's daughter Chastity is awakened by the whole ordeal, and walks into the living room finding Tron dressed in a red suit and a Santa hat.
 Believing him to be Santa, she gives Tron a hug.

-The film ends with Dean discovering that his complete lack of testicles has allowed him to sing higher notes than ever before, and he performs as the wedding singer for Terry and Trish.
+The film ends with Dean performing as the wedding singer for Terry and Trish.
 The two leave the reception and are showered by friends and family, including Tron, who also decided not to commit suicide.
 The film ends with a family photo of Terry, Dean, Trish and the new baby, who bears a striking resemblance to Dean.